Benchling-Open-Source/allotropy/CONTRIBUTING.md

 # Error messaging

 We ask that all error messages thrown in exceptions are written to be clear and useful to developers and end users.
-As such, please follow these guidelines. `AllotropeConversionError` and helper methods (we welcome any additions you may have) can be found in [`exceptions.py`](src/allotropy/exceptions.py).
+As such, please follow these guidelines. `AllotropeConversionError` and helper functions can be found in [`exceptions.py`](src/allotropy/exceptions.py) (and as always, we welcome any additions you may have).
 - Catch and raise all exceptions in this repo as `AllotropeConversionError`.
 - Write all messages with proper capitalization and full punctuation.
 - As much as possible, include the exact text of the problematic line(s) or value(s) (in single quotes as needed, to add clarity).